nickbuker/datasurveyor/README.md

 ## Binary features

 ### Description
 The methods within `BinaryFeatures` are intended for use with binary data (data with two possible values).
-Surveyor expects binary features to be stored as bools or integers (with values of 0 or 1).
+Datasurveyor expects binary features to be stored as bools or integers (with values of 0 or 1).
 In the example data, `app_inst` and `lylty` are binary features.

 <a name="binary-features-import"></a>